 When the coronavirus outbreak enforced new restrictions that dramatically challenged …More

 Recurring technical problems are extremely frustrating and can be very difficult to resolve.
-When the Royal Society of Medicine, located in 1 Wimpole Street found themselves in this situation with an apparently malfunctioning projector, it looked like the only solution would be to replace the whole system.
+When the Royal Society of Medicine, located in 1 Wimpole Street found themselves in this situation with an apparently malfunctioning projector from a previous supplier, it looked like the only solution would be to replace the whole system.
 Fate played its hand and an unrelated meeting between the venue’s Senior Audio Visual Manager and Visavvi Group Service Director Ann Pickard led to a final resolution of the problem and the formation of a new working partnership.

 Kevin McLoughlin, who was already aware of Ann and her successes in the industry explained, “I was actually a judge at the AV Awards for Industry Professional of the Year and when I read the entry for Ann, I thought ‘What an amazing woman!’
 I have got to meet her, and when I did, she did not disappoint.”